mui/material-ui/docs/data/joy/components/tabs/tabs.md

 {{"demo": "TabsIndicatorPlacement.js"}}

-Depending on the underline and selected indicator placement, you may need to change the Tabs component flex-direction.
+Depending on the placement of the underline and the selected indicator, you may need to change the flex direction of the Tabs component.

 {{"demo": "TabsFlexPlacement.js"}}

 ### Sticky

-Use the `sticky` prop to place the Tab List component at the top or bottom in a long content scenario.
+Use the `sticky` prop to anchor the Tab List component at the top or bottom.
+This is ideal for use cases that involve longer content.

 {{"demo": "TabsSticky.js"}}

 ### Tab flex

-Use the `tabFlex` prop on the Tab List component to make the Tab elements fill the available space as shown in the example below.
+Use the `tabFlex` prop on the Tab List component to make the Tab elements fill the available space, as shown in the example below.

 - In the first demo, the Tab elements fill the available space using `tabFlex={1}`.

-- In the second demo, the Tab elements fill the available space equally using `tabFlex="auto"`, but the width of each one of them is based on the content.
+- In the second demo, the Tab elements fill the available space equally using `tabFlex="auto"`, but the width of each respective element is based on its content.

 {{"demo": "TabsFlex.js"}}